Understanding The International Financial Reporting Standards (IFRS)

 Course Summary

-The International Financial Reporting Standards (IFRS) represent a set of globally recognised accounting principles and guidelines developed by the International Accounting Standards Board (IASB).
-IFRS aims to create a standardised framework for financial reporting, fostering consistency and comparability across international markets.
+The International Financial Reporting Standards (IFRS) are a set of globally recognised accounting principles and guidelines developed by the International Accounting Standards Board (IASB).
+They aim to create a standardised framework for financial reporting, fostering consistency and comparability across international markets.

 Unlike country-specific accounting standards, IFRS provides a common language for businesses, investors, and regulators worldwide.
 Adopting IFRS is crucial for businesses operating in a globalised economy, as it facilitates transparent and accurate financial reporting.

-By adhering to IFRS, companies enhance their credibility, streamline cross-border transactions, and attract international investment.
+Adhering to IFRS enhances companies' credibility, streamlines cross-border transactions, and attracts international investment.
 The standards promote financial transparency, helping stakeholders make informed decisions and fostering trust in financial markets.

-As businesses increasingly engage in global activities, the adoption of IFRS becomes essential to navigate complex financial landscapes and ensure alignment with international best practices.
+As businesses increasingly engage in global activities, the adoption of IFRS becomes essential for navigating complex financial landscapes and ensuring alignment with international best practices.

-• To develop a practical understanding of IFRS standards through real-world explanations and examples.
+• Develop a practical understanding of IFRS standards through real-world explanations and examples.

-• To explore the mechanics of financial statement consolidation under IFRS 10.
+• Explore the mechanics of financial statement consolidation under IFRS 10.

-• To gain proficiency in the application of the new Revenue standard, IFRS 15.
+• Gain proficiency in the application of the new Revenue standard, IFRS 15.

-• To access the current IAS and IFRS standards to enable an in-depth review of your company’s processes.
+• Access the current IAS and IFRS standards to enable an in-depth review of your company’s processes.

 • Accountants